 - If required by law: The use or disclosure will be made in compliance with the law and will be limited to the relevant requirements of the law.
 For example, we may be required to report gunshot wounds or suspected abuse or neglect.

-- Legal proceedings: To assist in any legal proceeding or in response to a court order, in certain conditions in response to a subpoena, or other lawful process.
+- Legal proceedings: To assist in any legal proceeding or in response to a court order, in certain conditions in response to a subpoena, or other lawful processes.

 - Police or other law enforcement purposes: The release of PHI will meet all applicable legal requirements for release.

-- Coroners, funeral directors: We may disclose protected health information to a coroner or medical examiner for identification purposes, determining cause of death or for the coroner or medical examiner to perform other duties authorized by law
+- Coroners, funeral directors: We may disclose protected health information to a coroner or medical examiner for identification purposes, determining the cause of death, or for the coroner or medical examiner to perform other duties authorized by law

 - Medical research: We may disclose your protected health information to researchers when their research has been approved by an institutional review board that has reviewed the research proposal and established protocols to ensure the privacy of your protected health information.